hardik-kh/Tic-Tac-Toe-app/README.md

 # Tic-Tac-Toe-App
-### This is an app to play Tic-Tac-Toe with the system.
+### This is a native based Tic-Tac-Toe app using Java to play with the System

 # Working App
 <img src ="tictactoe-ss.jpg" height="600" width="300">